topyo/Web-Stack-Implemetat.ion-LEMP-/README.md

 *The key is very important- Please save the downloaded private key (.pem file) and do not share it with anyone!
 Connection to the server will never be possible again if it is lost!

 For this project,I used my existing key pair and acknowledged that I have access to the key

 ![](Images/Key.png)

 ## Connecting to EC2 Instance
 After launching the EC2 Instance on AWS, it is essential to connect to the EC2 Instance via the terminal.
-The steps below is used to achieve the connection
+I used the steps below to achieve the connection.

-1. Type cd Downloads into the local PC linux terminal (This command allows a change of directory to where the downloaded PEM file is saved).
+Step 1: I typed cd Downloads into my local PC linux terminal (This command allows a change of directory to where the downloaded PEM file is saved)

 ##### Command : cd~/Downloads

-2. Type $ sudo chmod 0400 < downloaded private-key-name>.pem ( This command changes the permissions for the private key(.pem) file)
+Step 2: I typed $ sudo chmod 0400 < downloaded private-key-name>.pem ( This command changes the permissions for the private key(.pem) file)

-Note: if this permisions are not changed an error called "Bad permissions" will be displayed.
-The anchor tags < > means the content in the anchor needs to be replaced by user.
-For example, using the above command, a user needs to replace the private key to the name it was saved with on their system during the earlier download.
-If the downloaded private key was saved/ named as Privatekey1.pem that means the above command will now be
+Note: if the permisions are not changed an error called "Bad permissions" will be displayed.
+The anchor tags < > means the content in the anchor needs to be replaced.
+For example, using the above command, I replaced the private key to the name I saved it with during the earlier download.
+I saved the downloaded as Privatekey1.pem that means the above command will now be

 sudo chmod 0400 Privatekey1.pem

-3. Type ssh -i <Your-private-key.pem> ubuntu@<EC2-Public-IP-address>
+Step 3: I typed ssh -i <Your-private-key.pem> ubuntu @ EC2-Public-IP-address

 ![](Images/PrivateKey.png)

+Note: The Public-IP-address is from the AWS EC2 instance

 On the local PC linux terminal, we have the below after completing the above steps

 ![](Images/EC2K.png)

-Following the above steps we now have the
+Following the above steps I now have the
 #### L- Linux Operating System component is installed.

 ## Installing the Nginx Web Server
-The next component of the stack of is
-# E- Nginx Server
-Nginx [engine x] is an HTTP and reverse proxy server, a mail proxy server, and a generic TCP/UDP proxy server, originally written by Igor Sysoev.
+The next component of the stack I installed is  # E- Nginx Server Nginx [engine x] is an HTTP and reverse proxy server, a mail proxy server, and a generic TCP/UDP proxy server, originally written by Igor Sysoev.
 ### How Does Nginx Work?
 Nginx is built to offer low memory usage and high concurrency.
 Rather than creating new processes for each web request, Nginx uses an asynchronous, event-driven approach where requests are handled in a single thread.
 With Nginx, one master process can control multiple worker processes.
 The master maintains the worker processes, while the workers do the actual processing.
 Because Nginx is asynchronous, each request can be executed by the worker concurrently without blocking other requests.